mvysny/vaadin-on-kotlin/vok-db/README.md

 Use this module if you wish to use the recommended way to access the SQL database.

-If you want to use JPA, then use this module instead: [vok-framework-jpa](../vok-framework-jpa).
+If you want to use JPA, unfortunately that's not supported directly.
+However, there used to be a JPA module in this project called `vok-framework-jpa`, you can scavenge git for the sources.

 If you want to use NoSQL, then you will have to implement such module tailored towards your particular NoSQL database yourself; you can consult the sources of this module for hints on how